 June 21, 2017: Nanaimo, BC – In celebration of National Aboriginal Day, TimberWest is proud to announce its First Nation Cultural Art Showcase Program which recognizes and supports three First Nation artists representing their major language group on Vancouver Island.
-The program commissions the artists to design, create and showcase their cultural art work at a seven-week art show in September hosted at the Nanaimo Art Gallery at Vancouver Island University (VIU).
+The program commissions the artists to design, create and showcase their cultural art work at a seven-week art show in September hosted at The View Gallery at Vancouver Island University (VIU).

 The artists are: Curtis Wilson from Wei Wai Kum in the Kwakwaka’wakw territory, Richard Thomas from Snuneymuxw in the Coast Salish territory, and Vince Smith of the Ehattesaht tribe in the Nuu-chah-nulth territory.